OpenTails/CRUMPET-Android/README.md

 ### ADVANCED GROUP OF MODES

 This will include the Move Designer page.
-It might also allow some different settings
+It might also allow some different settings.

 Perhaps the advanced mode is unlocked after a splash screen communicating the potential for harm to the Tail if used inappropriately.
 Should we have a test mode that logs moves?
 For diagnosis, edge cases, etc?

 ## REMOTE - EVERYDAY group

 Slower, gentler, relaxed:
 ```